ElenaVillano/workflow4python/docs/d05-credentials.md

 ```

-The function to call this credentials is for everyone, and it is keep in `src/utils/general.py`.
+The function to call this credentials is keep in `src/utils/general.py`.